 Research shows people are more likely to take “microbreaks” at work on days when they’re tired—but that’s not a bad thing.
 Microbreaks seem to help tired employees bounce back from their morning fatigue and engage with their work better over the course of the day, the researchers found.
 Microbreaks are short, voluntary, and impromptu respites in the workday.
 Microbreaks include discretionary activities such as having a snack, chatting with a colleague, stretching, or working on a crossword puzzle.
 “A microbreak is, by definition, short,” says Sophia Cho, co-author of a paper on the work and an assistant professor of psychology…

-Sign up for the BLUE ZONES® free weekly email where we bring you exclusive interviews, cutting edge longevity news, and fresh tips for living longer, better.
+Sign up for the BLUE ZONES® free weekly email where we bring you exclusive interviews, cutting-edge longevity news, and fresh tips for living better, longer.